Late week system may bring significant snow to Chicago area

 Forecast models coming into agreement on late-week storm track

-Inconsistencies remain, but general consensus takes deepening storm center east of Chicago late Thursday into Friday suggesting significant snowfall across Chicago
+Inconsistencies remain, but general consensus takes deepening storm center east of Chicago late Thursday into Friday suggesting significant snowfall across the Chicago area.

 Snowfall forecast totals